Gallogeta/MCS/index.md

 **Cover letter for employers**<br>

-I'm a problem-solver who loves finding efficient solutions.
+I’m a problem-solver who loves finding efficient solutions.
 I enjoy interacting with people and providing excellent customer service in English, Finnish, and Estonian.
-I'm a team player, but I'm also comfortable working independently.
-I'm organized, efficient, and always eager to learn new things.
+I’m a team player, but I’m also comfortable working independently.
+I’m organized, efficient, and always eager to learn new things.

-I have experience with user support, Active Directory, software installation, and ticketing systems.
-I'm skilled in troubleshooting, functional testing, and bug reporting.
-I've even filed bug reports for popular PC games!
-I'm also familiar with AWS Cloud Computing.
+I have experience with user support, Active Directory, software installation, and ticketing systems like JIRA.
+I’m skilled in troubleshooting, functional testing, and bug reporting.
+I’ve even filed bug reports for popular PC games!
+I’m also familiar with AWS Cloud Computing.

-I'm a detail-oriented person who's always looking for ways to improve efficiency.
-I'm a moderate typist, but I'm a master of keyboard shortcuts.
-I'm also creative and enjoy drawing, singing opera, and designing.
-I've even experimented with filmmaking, sound design, and web development.
-My personal projects include building basic web pages, scripting in Bash and Batch, and setting up a penetration testing lab in a virtual machine.
-I've even modified the hexadecimal code of apps for fun.

-I'm a member of the Musiikkitalo Opera Choir, and I enjoy playing PC games on Linux in my spare time.
-While I love creating fun projects, I'm also passionate about cybersecurity.
-I'm always double-checking my work and striving for perfection.
-I'm currently working towards obtaining my CompTIA Security+ and Network+ certifications.

-I'm proficient in setting up and managing virtual machines.
-I can create virtual environments using VirtualBox and configure network settings like NAT and internal networks.
-I'm comfortable working with both Linux and Windows operating systems.

-I possess a comprehensive understanding of the gaming industry.
-I've served as a beta tester for numerous indie games that have evolved into some of today's most popular titles, including Warframe and Path of Exile.

-I'm a creative thinker with a strong analytical mind.
-I can generate innovative ideas and translate them into tangible results, such as creating art or analyzing data.
-I've even programmed local AI for my computer and frequently utilize AI for research, and content creation.

-I'm currently learning cyber security and enjoy delving into long-form writing.
-I stay up-to-date on gaming industry  trends and have a keen eye for future developments in the gaming sector.
-I am interested also in human psychology and philosophy behind storytelling in games.<br>
+About Cyber Security: I have many Cisco certs about cyber security and I have finished cyber security courses from Metropolia and Laurea University.

+About myself:
+I am very positive and have CAN-DO attitude.
+I take user security very seriously.
+In several places where I have worked, I have been one of the best workers in the company.
+I like to earn trust by working and giving high quality work to my employers or clients.
+I accept criticism and can improve in a short time.
+I have logical critical thinking and never bring emotions to workplace.
+I like to talk with people about AI and cyber security.
+Also I am proficient in singing opera and using AI in my daily life.
+(Not talking about ChatGPT) :) .

+I currently am getting Linux Administrator and Ansible certificate from  Red Hat Academy.
+Building also chatbot web application in React and hosting server in Linode.
+I use debloating software, that I wrote for Windows.
+I am quite good of detecting fraud , phishing and scams.

+If you really read this cover letter then, my situation is bad.
+I want to work and I want to stay in one company as long as possible.
+I am loyal and trustworthy.
+I have no idea why companies won’t even get me an interview.
+I did an CV and AI sorting  analyze  and found that AI can’t read my CV.
+Many times it has given me very odd titels like:”People’s Management”, “Communication Designer” :D
+And I have no idea where AI takes them.
+It is funny but very bad for me.

+Thank you for reading and have a nice day.

+Meelis Norenberg<br>

 <br>
 <br>